- Home

 How can I prepare?

-Take the time to plan what you’ll say.
-Role-playing the conversation with your partner, friend, relative or the oncology social worker at the hospital can help you.
-It means you’ve spoken the words and perhaps dealt with some of the anxiety attached to those words before you talk with your kids.
-You can also practise in front of a mirror.
+You may find it helpful to say certain phrases out loud before talking to your children.
+For example, you might practise saying “I have cancer” or “Grandma has cancer”.
+This means you’ve spoken the words and perhaps dealt with some of the anxiety attached to those words before you talk with your kids.
+You can also practise the conversation in front of a mirror.
 This helps set the words in your mind.

-- Work out beforehand how you might end the conversation.
+Before talking to your children, think about how the conversation might end.
 You could organise an activity, such as playing a game or going to the park, to help your children settle again.
-Older children may prefer some time alone.
-Also let your kids know that they can talk to you anytime they have questions or concerns.

 More resources